The best hotels in Kourou

 The Centre Spatial Guyanais does free family tours on select Saturdays. register ahead at cnes-csg.fr.
 Kids under 10 need passports or ID for the tour, which surprises a lot of visitors.
 Stay 3 nights minimum if you're doing Kourou with kids; one day for the space center, one for the beach, one for the islands ferry.

-Kourou's best neighborhoods
+Kourou's best hotel regions

 Bord de mer is where you want to be first.
 It puts the beach, the fish restaurants on Avenue du Président Maurille Verneuil, and the rocket-launch views all within a 10-minute walk.
 If you're visiting the Centre Spatial Guyanais, the hotels near the space center save you taxi fees but cost you atmosphere.